r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 However, Nuxt 3 has now been in Release Candidate mode since April of 2022 (about 6 months at time of writing).
 It still isn't done and is missing some key features for me to be fully satisfied with it.
 After waiting long enough for Nuxt 3 to be fully released, I decided I would *also* rewrite my website with Svelte and SvelteKit.

-Both of these rewrites have been completed and live at different URLs.
+Both of these rewrites have been more-or-less completed and live at different URLs.

 Before spoiling which one I chose, let's get into my experience with each: